toddcf/code-snippets/git/git-log.md

 # Reverting to Previous Commit

-To go back to a previous commit, see [git-revert.md](reverting-changes.md).
+To go back to a previous commit, see [Reverting Changes](reverting-changes.md).